 If some tissue from the fetus or placenta remains in the uterus after a miscarriage or if the fetus dies and remains in the uterus, doctors may do one of the following:

-Use a drug that can induce labor and thus expel the contents of the uterus, such as oxytocin (usually used later in the pregnancy) or misoprostol (usually used earlier in the pregnancy)
+Between 16 and 23 weeks, a drug that can induce labor and thus expel the contents of the uterus may be used.
+These drugs include oxytocin (usually used later in the pregnancy) and misoprostol (usually used earlier in the pregnancy).

 If a drug is used, suction curettage or D & E may be needed afterward to remove pieces of the placenta.
 D & E may not be available because it requires special training.